Tattoo: Practice regulation and health risk certification

 Tattooing is regulated in many countries because of the associated health risks to client and practitioner, specifically local infections and virus transmission.
 Disposable plastic aprons and eye protection can be worn depending on the risk of blood or other secretions splashing into the eyes or clothing of the tattooist.
 Hand hygiene, assessment of risks and appropriate disposal of all sharp objects and materials contaminated with blood are crucial areas.
-The tattoo artist must wash his or her hands and must also wash the area that will be tattooed.
+The tattoo artist's hands must be washed, as must the area of the client's body that will be tattooed.
 Gloves must be worn at all times and the wound must be wiped frequently with a wet disposable towel of some kind.
 All equipment must be sterilized in a certified autoclave before and after every use.
 It is good practice to provide clients with a printed consent form that outlines risks and complications as well as instructions for after care.